taylorshelp22/lead-capture-follow-up-automation/README.md

 ## Workflow Breakdown

-1. A customer submits an inquiry through a lead capture form
+1. A customer submits an inquiry through a Google Form

-2. Zapier automatically captures and processes the lead information
+2. Lead data is automatically captured and stored in Google Sheets

-3. Customer data is organized into structured records

-4. ChatGPT generates personalized follow-up messaging

-5. Gmail automatically sends follow-up communication to the lead
+3. Make monitors the spreadsheet for new lead submissions

-6. Lead information is stored for ongoing tracking and future outreach
+4. Lead information is processed and routed automatically

+5. A customer confirmation email is sent instantly through Gmail

+6. An internal lead notification email is sent to the business

+7. Processed leads are organized for future tracking and follow-up

 ---